SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/twistlock.md

 [Twistlock](https://www.twistlock.com/) is a cloud native cybersecurity platform for hosts, containers, and serverless setups that ensures the protection of all your workloads across any environment.

-The Sumo Logic App for Twistlock provides a comprehensive monitoring and analysis solution for detecting vulnerabilities and potential threats within your Kubernetes and containerized environments.
+The Sumo Logic app for Twistlock provides a comprehensive monitoring and analysis solution for detecting vulnerabilities and potential threats within your Kubernetes and containerized environments.

-If you're using Kubernetes, we recommend installing the Twistlock App.
+If you're using Kubernetes, we recommend installing the Twistlock app.

-If you're not using Kubernetes, we recommend installing the Twistlock Classic App.
+If you're not using Kubernetes, we recommend installing the Twistlock Classic app.

 ## Log types

 The Twistlock Apps work on logs from:

-* Twistlock Console.
+* **Twistlock Console**.
 Console logs typically include image scan, host scan, container scan, registry scan, scan summary, management audits, compliance violations, and vulnerability issues events.
-* Twistlock Defender.
+* **Twistlock Defender**.
 Defender logs typically include container/host runtime audits, process activity audits, and incident events

 For more information on Twistlock events, refer to the [Twistlock Documentation](https://docs.twistlock.com/docs/latest/audit/logging.html#events).

 ## Collecting logs for the Twistlock app

-This section provides instructions for configuring log collection for the Sumo Logic App for Twistlock.
+This section provides instructions for configuring log collection for the Sumo Logic app for Twistlock.
 After completing the following tasks, you will have successfully configured log collection for Twistlock:

 * Configure a Sumo Logic syslog source
 * Send Twistlock logs to Sumo Logic

 ### Step 1.
 Configure a Sumo Logic syslog source